 by Rep. Cathy McMorris Rodgers (R-WA)

-McMorris Rodgers is vice chairwoman of the House Republican Conference and co-chairwoman of the Congressional Down Syndrome Caucus.
+Rep. Cathy McMorris Rodgers (R-WA) is a member of the House Energy and Commerce Committee and founder of the Congressional Hydropower Caucus.